 a.
 All ministers are expected to model a Christ-centered lifestyle.
 In so doing, they will confirm the message of the death, resurrection, and return of Christ which they are to proclaim.

 b.
 They are to evangelize the lost, assimilate them into the church, and train those in their churches to be effective disciples of Jesus Christ as they nurture them in the faith.

-No person shall be approved or retained as a licensed minister in the Church of the United Brethren in Christ, USA, whose life is not in harmony with the established moral [chapters 4 and 5] and social standards of the church as defined in the Discipline.
+c.
+No person shall be approved or retained as a licensed minister in the Church of the United Brethren in Christ, USA, whose life is not in harmony with the established moral and social standards of the church as defined in the Discipline.

 2. Spiritual Development and Lifestyle

 All ministers should give priority time to their own spiritual development through the disciplines of prayer, meditation on the Word of God, and fasting.
-They should be wise managers of their time and careful stewards of their relationships with all people, especially with regard to the opposite sex.
+They should be wise managers of their time, and above reproach in their relationships with all people.
 They should use their speech judiciously, speaking evil of no one, and should take the initiative in restoring broken relationships.

 3. Pastoral Transitions

 When ministers transition from ministerial positions, the friendships and bonds of affection they have established with their parishioners continue; however, the pastoral relationship does not.
 Since the primary goal at the time of transition is the development of the new pastoral relationship, ministers are to operate in light of the following expectations.
 Violation of these provisions shall be considered trespassing, and ministers so accused shall be answerable to the Pastoral Ministry Leadership Team.

 a.
 Ministers shall not communicate with members of a previous congregation in such a way that it disrupts the work of the successor.